Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 Question 2

-A random sample of the heights of 10 students from a large number of students in a school has a mean height of 5.6 ft with a standard deviation of 0.75 ft.
+A random sample of 10 students has mean height 5.6 ft with SD 0.75 ft.
 Find:

-(i) 95% confidence limits (ii) 99% confidence limits for the average height of all students.
+(i) 95% confidence limits (ii) 99% confidence limits for average height of all students.

 [Use \(t_9(0.05) = 2.262\); \(t_9(0.01) = 3.250\)]